 Another good source for information is the NIH:Avoid too much saturated fats

 There even seems to be a direct relationship to food and brain size.
-This articles talks about the importance of DHA and Omega 3.
+This article talks about the importance of DHA and Omega 3.
 Foods rich in saturated fat reduce cognitive processing.
 NIH article.

-Some research says that the amino acid, Taurine, may even help to increase brain cells, even for people over 50 and that it increases cognitive thinking.
+Some research sites say that the amino acid, Taurine, may even help to increase brain cells, even for people over 50 and that it increases cognitive thinking.
 We understand there are a number of supplements now available for cognitive thinking.
 So if you think you're may need help here it may be a good idea to seek some professional assistance.